Elizabeth Hamilton, 1st Baroness Hamilton of Hameldon: Marriages

 In January or February 1752, Elizabeth met the young James Hamilton, 6th Duke of Hamilton (1724–1758).
 According to Horace Walpole, it was on 14 February (Valentine's Day) at a party at Bedford House, and the duke declared his wish to marry Elizabeth that night and called for a local clergyman to perform the ceremony.
 However, without a licence, calling of banns, or a ring, the clergyman refused.
 They were eventually married that night in May Fair Chapel, which did not require a licence, with a ring from a bed-curtain, whereupon Elizabeth became the duchess of Hamilton.

 Walpole said of the couple: "Duke Hamilton is the abstract of Scotch pride: he and the Duchess at their own house walk in to dinner before their company, sit together at the upper end of their own table, eat off the same plate, and drink to nobody beneath the rank of Earl—would not one wonder how they could get any body either above or below that rank to dine with them at all?".

 Soon after the duke died on 17 January 1758, aged only 33, Elizabeth became engaged to Francis Egerton, 3rd Duke of Bridgewater, but the engagement was cancelled that year for reasons unknown.
 On 3 February the following year she married John Campbell, Marquess of Lorne, son and heir of the Duke of Argyll.

 From 1761 to 1784, she was a lady of the bedchamber to Queen Charlotte.
 She, alongside the Duchess of Ancaster and Elizabeth Howard, Countess of Effingham, were the first three ladies-in-waiting to be appointed to the new queen upon the royal wedding in 1761, and attended to her when she travelled and arrived to England, and during her wedding and coronation.
+Despite the longevity of her appointment as lady of the bedchamber, Elizabeth had a fractious relationship with the queen.
+In a letter to her husband, Queen Charlotte insisted that she would not receive Elizabeth's eldest daughter at court, as she had stood trial for adultery.
+Aware that Elizabeth may quit her post on these grounds, the queen was undaunted: "If she leaves my family, I shall but get rid of an impertinent person who has always behaved disrespectful [sic] to me."

 Her husband succeeded to his father's title of duke of Argyll in 1770, and Elizabeth became known as the duchess of Argyll.
 On 20 May 1776, King George III, a long time admirer of hers, created her Baroness Hamilton of Hameldon in her own right.